DSC-RIT/CaptureTheFlag/Level 2/Q1 (Rishabh)/README.md

 In case of above error popping up while navigating to index.html page on any browser.
 Please download and use Mozilla Firefox then do the following 2 steps:
 1) Type "about:config" in the navigation bar
-2) Now type "privacy.file_unique_origin" and click that parameter to change it to "false" This will run the game perfectly fine in Mozilla Forefox (Recommended)
+2) Now type "privacy.file_unique_origin" and click that parameter to change it to "false" This will run the game perfectly fine in Mozilla Firefox (Recommended)